JennySegschneider/JennySegschneider/README.md

 ## Hi there 👋

-my name is Jenny Segschneider and I am a PhD student at [Research Area Discrete Optimization](https://www.math2.rwth-aachen.de/en/home) at RWTH Aachen University.
+My name is Jenny Segschneider and I am a PhD student at [Research Area Discrete Optimization](https://www.math2.rwth-aachen.de/en/home) at RWTH Aachen University.

 <!--
 **JennySegschneider/JennySegschneider** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.